johnnyiller/johnnyiller.github.io/_posts/2019-8-9-turnover.markdown

 The core principle is that it's easier and thus more cost effective to learn new skills, and assimilate them, than it is to assimilate new team members.
 Learning new skills is a win for everyone at the company.
 Conversely, changing teams, and as a result, being forced to go through the stages of group development again is costly and time consuming with no direct payoff for the employee or the organization.

+Tasking a stable team with a new project is much preferred, to breaking up the team, but this too can be disruptive if it's done too often and without solid reasoning.
+Moving from half finished project to half finished project can eat up large chunks of a teams time and make them feel like they are never really adding value to the organization.
+Most projects have periods of lesser activity; if possible, use slower periods to switch projects if possible as it will be less disruptive and deflating to team moral.

 ### Hire learner generalists in favor of specialists

 Learning generalists can complete many different tasks depending on what the project calls for.
 They are usually inquisitive by nature, which allows them to quickly pick up skills they might be lacking.
 This makes it easy to task a team of generalists with a new project, removing the need to break teams apart in the first place, as project requirements change.

 Generalists will likely have to learn less overall than a team of specialists, since good enough knowledge of a subject is often good enough.
 Secondly, because generalists have a wide range of knowledge they will have many common interests with one and other, which will help them socialize and form tighter bonds with each other more quickly (birds of a feather flock together).

-Many of today's tasks in the workplace are tasks of integration not invention.
-These types of tasks require folks to process a large amount of information and integrate it into a complete picture.
+Many of today's tasks in the workplace are tasks of integration, not invention.
+These types of tasks require folks to process a large amount of information, socialize it to others, and integrate it into a complete picture.
 Generalists tend to be much better at this, as they have a wide palette from which to paint their solutions from.

-Obviously, if you are trying to solve a very specific problem, then it may be worth hiring a specialist but I would advise all hiring managers to consider if a specialist is really needed or if it makes more sense to hire a generalist that could temporarily specialize in the subject area of interest.
+Obviously, if you are trying to solve a very specific problem, then it may be worth hiring a specialist but I would advise all hiring managers to consider if a specialist is really needed or if it makes more sense to hire a generalist that could learn to specialize in the subject area of interest.

 ### Hire entire teams